naala89/apiopenstudio_admin/README.md

 completely manage your API, users, roles, resources, etc.

-More are planned, to allow more choices of GUI and single-page applications, and give the community a more choice.
+More are planned, to allow more choices of GUI and single-page applications, and give the community more choice.

 Installation
 ============